Huma Acquires iPLATO Healthcare – The Signify View

 The shift towards integrated care, the pandemic and ongoing advances in technology all support the continuing adoption of RPM going forward.
 Huma’s acquisiton of iPLATO is the latest in a series of deals that illustrates this trend.
 As the market matures over the short-to-medium term, it is unlikely this will be the last RPM deal we cover.

 Signify Research will be assessing the global RPM market in its forthcoming (end March 2022) report: “Remote Patient Monitoring – World – 2022”.
 The report provides a regional and global outlook on the current and projected uptake of RPM solutions, developments in the regulatory environment and the evolution of the capabilities and features of RPM platforms.
 The report blends primary data collected from in-depth interviews with healthcare professionals and technology vendors, to provide a balanced and objective view of the specific markets.

 Signify Research is an independent supplier of market intelligence and consultancy to the global healthcare technology industry.
 Our major coverage areas are Healthcare IT, Medical Imaging and Digital Health.
 Our clients include technology vendors, healthcare providers and payers, management consultants and investors.
 Signify Research is headquartered in Cranfield, UK.

 T: +44 (0) 1234 436 150Share on LinkedIn

 Remote Patient Monitoring

-This is a research proposal for a new Market Report on the world Remote Patient Monitoring market Published in May 2022.
+This is a new Market Report on the global market for Remote Patient Monitoring, to be published in November 2023.